 Stay Current on Court

 This time of year, many lawyers are reflecting on the wins and losses of the past year.
-You may wonder how to make 2020 even better.
+You may wonder how to make next year even better.
 Few New Year’s resolutions will be more impactful than those you make to protect your future.
-Secure a brighter future for your professional reputation and law career in 2020 with these top 10 best practices New
+Secure a brighter future for your professional reputation and law career next year with these top 10 best practices

 Another year is ending and a new one is just around the corner.
 For lawyers, now is a great time to reflect on what’s working and what isn’t when it comes to current firm practices, specifically your prospective client intake procedures.